In 2019, there is a Special Election for TN Senate District 32. Those Voter Guides are available January 9, 2019.

 What is a Voter Guide?

 A Voter Guide is a great way for an organization to pull together important data about election candidates to inform citizens so they can know where their candidates stand on the issues before heading to the polls.
-FACT bases our Voter Guide on responses to a 14-question Survey on key issues and five In-Depth questions that offer candidates a chance to explain more about themselves and their views in essay format.
+FACT bases our Voter Guide on responses to a multiple choice survey on key issues and optional in-depth essay questions that offer candidates a chance to explain more about themselves and their views in essay format.

 What’s the difference between a Voter Guide and a Scorecard?

-A Voter Guide is purely informational so that you can compare candidates on key issues before you vote, whereas a Scorecard is a rating system that judges candidates based on how they have voted on particular issues, and because of that, the IRS has determined that it has the potential to sway constituents to vote for one candidate over another.
-Because FACT is a C3 nonprofit, we can only offer Voter Guides.
+A Voter Guide is purely informational so that you can compare candidates on key issues before you vote, whereas a Scorecard is a rating system that judges candidates based on how they have voted on particular issues.

 Do you offer printed Voter Guides?